Hairy Woodmint (Blephilia hirsuta)

 Description

-Flowers: The plant produces small, white to pinkish, bell-shaped flowers.
+Flowers: The plant produces tall spikes of magenta to purple, six-petaled flowers.

-Habitat: It is commonly found twining around and parasitizing other plants.
+Habitat: It is commonly found in wetlands, including marshes and pond edges.

-Distribution: Gronovius’ dodder is native to North America.
+Distribution: Purple loosestrife is native to Europe and Asia but has become invasive in North America.

 Occurrence